We have all the answers

 - Do you have soy and dairy free products?

-Yes, our GO Veggie!
-Dairy Free slices, shreds, and blocks are dairy, casein and soy free.
+Yes, our GO VEGGIE Vegan slices, shreds, and blocks are dairy, casein and soy free.

 - How can I find out more information about levels of calcium, potassium, phosphorus etc. are in your products?